LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 cuda/hip_atomic           any CUDA/HIP  Atomic operation performed in a CUDA/HIP
                           policy        kernel.
 cuda/hip_atomic_explicit  any CUDA/HIP  Atomic operation performed in a CUDA/HIP
-< host_atomic_policy >    policy and    kernel that may also be used in a host
+                          policy        kernel that may also be used in a host execution context.
+The atomic policy
-                          any policy    execution context.
-See example below. matching the
+                                        takes a host atomic policy template
-                          host atomic
+                                        argument.
+See additional explanation
-                          policy
+                                        and example below.
 builtin_atomic            seq_exec,     Compiler *builtin* atomic operation.
                           loop_exec,
                           any OpenMP